Philippine Wrestling Revolution

 Philippine Wrestling Revolution (PWR) was an independent professional wrestling promotion based in the Philippines.
-PWR was founded in December 2013, and closed in September 14, 2022.
+PWR was founded in December 2013, and closed on September 14, 2022.

 History

 Professional wrestling in the Philippines started in 1989 through the short-lived show called "Pinoy Wrestling".
 It aired on national television via PTV-4, with character actor Johnny Revilla as host and ringside reporter comedian Jimmy Fabregas.
 Its roster consisted of locally trained wrestlers such as Joe Pogi, King Cobra, Macho Franco, Caloy Bakal, and Max Buwaya.
 There were also tag teams such as The Smoky Mountain Brothers, The Bakal Boys, and Dr. Q's henchmen The Brusko Brothers, Kamikaze Kid and Roboto.
 Women wrestlers like Aerobica and Pinay Wonder and midgets such as The Mikrobyos and The Tureritos were also featured.
 Other wrestlers include Juan Duwag, Waway The Wild Man, Turko Turero, Pinoy Ranger, Sultan Bato, Iggy Igorot, Lawin and Zorro.
 The show was discontinued in the early part of 1990.

 In 2012, the idea of forming PWR was born in a Facebook group.
 Wrestling fans from different parts of the country linked up and were added to the group to establish a wrestling company, discuss fantasy bookings, and conceptualize characters and gimmicks.
 This came about despite pro wrestling not being as popular in the Philippines since the end of the WWF Attitude Era in the late 1990s and early 2000s as well as the exposure of kayfabe.
 The upstart promotion got an assist from veteran American pro wrestler Joe E. Legend, who helped them in the preparations.

 Sometime between late 2013 and early 2014, the group was contacted by a Japanese promoter Ankei Tamashiro doing a show in the Philippines for WNC-Reina, where two of the main attractions were former WWE and ECW superstar Tajiri and half-Filipina triple crown champion Shuri Kondo.
 The Japanese promoter's representative in Manila found PWR's Facebook page and asked the group to assist them in setting up and promoting the show in the country.
 These events further encouraged the group to pursue the idea of setting up the first-ever wrestling promotion in the country.

 The pioneer batch of aspiring professional wrestlers were officially trained by an American pro wrestler Josh Bauserman, whom they met in Manila during the early stages of planning.
 The founders credit Bauserman for teaching them everything about pro wrestling, from in-ring maneuvers to backstage activities.

 In recent years, PWR has expanded its reach, with international wrestlers such as Billy Suede and Koto Hiro performing for circuit while its own roster of wrestlers participates in inter-promotional matches abroad.

 In 2017, WWE officials were in attendance during PWR Live: Bagong Yugto solidifying PWR's presence in the international community.